moderndatacompany/dataos.info/docs/resources/stacks/python/index.md

 - Application code must be compatible with Python 3.12.

-## Getting Started with Python Stack
+## Getting started with Python Stack

 This section guides you through the complete flow, from securing repository access to structuring the code and finally deploying it as a managed Service within DataOS.